 All school dances, unless otherwise announced, are open to Catholic High students and their dates.
 Faculty sponsors are to ensure adequate adult assistance for all school dances.
 A minimum of six adults are required to be present at all times.
 For dances that require tickets to be purchased in advance, the Administration will establish mandatory admission and departure requirements.
 Students who arrive after the established admission time will not be admitted.
 Students and their dates/escorts may not leave before the established departure time.
 Once students leave a dance, they will not be re-admitted.
-All dances will conclude by 11:00 p.m.
-For dances for which advance ticket purchase is not necessary. students may leave and exit the premises at a time of their choice but may not return to the dance once they have left.
+All dances will conclude by 10:30 p.m.
+For dances for which advance ticket purchase is not necessary, students may leave and exit the premises at a time of their choice but may not return to the dance once they have left.
 Parents and students are advised to use modesty and good taste in selecting attire for dances.
 The Administration reserves the right to exclude a student from the dance if clothed in inappropriate/indecent attire and to ensure that dancing is carried out in a prudent and wholesome manner.

 Police are required to be on the premises for dances.
 Students believed to be under the influence of drugs or alcohol will be required to undergo testing with a breathalyzer.
 Random testing will be done at entrance to the dance and may be done throughout the dance.
 If the test is positive, students will be denied admission and parents will be notified and required to come to the dance to transport their child home (See Alcohol/Drugs under EXPECTED STANDARDS OF BEHAVIOR for disciplinary action taken).
+If a student who purchased a ticket for a dance does not sign in by the advertised mandatory entrance time, the school Administration will contact the parent/guardian to ensure that they are aware of their child's absence.